blab/cartography/docs/index.md

 <ol>
 <li> Pairwise vs euclidean distance scatterplot with the Pearson's Coefficient as the common metric
 <ul>
-<li>This reveals patters in reductions including local versus global recapitulation, effectiveness of technique at preserving accurate distances, and how clustered the data appears
+<li>This reveals patterns in reductions including local versus global recapitulation, effectiveness of technique at preserving accurate distances, and how clustered the data appears
 </ul>
-<li> Between vs Within clade distance boxplots with the ratio of between clade distance and within clade distance used as the common metric
+<li> Between vs Within clade distance boxplots, with the ratio of between clade distance and within clade distance used as the common metric
 <ul>
-<li>This reveals patterns concerning how spaced out the clusters are from eachother, how well the technique clusters data accurately, and how each technique deals with outliers
+<li>This reveals patterns concerning how spaced out the clusters are from each other, how well the technique clusters data accurately, and how each technique deals with outliers.
 </ul>
 </ol>